pipelinelabo/datalaiq-wiki/api/loglevel.md

 ## Inject logs

 Admin users can insert log entries by sending POST requests to the appropriate URLs.
-These logs will be written out to the Gravwell webserver's on-disk log files.
+These logs will be written out to the DatalaiQ webserver's on-disk log files.

 The URLs are: